 Kevin’s labour and employment experience includes representation in grievance and disciplinary proceedings before administrative tribunals and the courts.
 He has a particular interest in wrongful dismissal and the enforcement of non-solicitation, non-competition and confidentiality clauses.
 He lectured in Employment Law at the Schulich School of Law (formerly Dalhousie Law School).

 Kevin is head of the firm’s Municipal Law Group.
 His expertise includes land use planning and development, by-law challenges, conflict of interest, municipal contract and liability issues.
 His work includes drafting by-laws, municipal service agreements, recovery of capital cost charges and the regulation of water, waste water and solid waste management services.
-Kevin is lead counsel to the Union of Nova Scotia Municipalities and advises individual units and shared services agencies on the MGA and other legislation governing municipal authority and action.
+Kevin is lead counsel to the Federation of Nova Scotia Municipalities and advises individual units and shared services agencies on the MGA and other legislation governing municipal authority and action.

 - Nova Scotia (1985)